Silajeet0/SENTRY/README.md

 python run_conference_summary.py ICML 2025 --max-papers 3   # quick smoke test
 python run_conference_summary.py ICML 2025 --refresh-cache  # ignore cached abstracts, re-fetch all
 ```

-### What it does, per paper

-1. **Get the abstract.** For OpenReview-hosted conferences (ICML, ICLR, ...
-   — detected from the URL, same check `run_single_paper.py` already uses)
-   the abstract is already a field on the OpenReview note, so it's fetched
-   directly via the API — no scraping at all.
-For everything else
-   (ACL/NeurIPS PDFs, IEEE/ACM pages, ...) it reuses the **exact same
-   four-tier scraper** `run_pipeline` uses (`pipeline.TIERS` — same
-   persistent Playwright browser, same ACM cookie jar), then pulls just the
-   Abstract section out of the scraped text with a heading-anchored regex
-   (falling back to a leading text window if no heading is found).
-   Title/authors/institutions are **not** re-derived from scraped text —
-   they're already trustworthy in `indian_papers_structured.json`.
-2. **Cache it.** Every fetched abstract is saved to
-   `data/final_output/<conference>/<year>/abstracts_cache.json`
-   immediately, crash-safe and resumable like `processed_papers.json`.
-   Asking for the same conference/year's summary again later reuses the
-   cache rather than re-scraping (abstracts don't change once published);
-   pass `refresh_cache=True` to force a re-fetch.
-3. **Summarize it.** Once every paper's abstract is in hand, they're
-   batched (default 15 papers/call — override with `SUMMARY_BATCH_SIZE`)
-   to a **separate summarization LLM** and written into a 1-2 sentence
-   plain-English synthesis each.
-This is the only LLM call in the whole
-   feature.
-4. **Assemble the email — deterministically.** The LLM is only ever given
-   `{title, abstract}` and asked to return `{summary}` per paper — it is
-   never given, and is explicitly told not to invent, author names,
-   institutions, or the paper link.
-Those are spliced into the final email
-   afterwards straight from `indian_papers_structured.json`, so the
-   citation the recipient actually sees can't contain a hallucinated name
-   or link even if the prose summary of some abstract is imperfect.
-Papers
-   whose abstract couldn't be retrieved are listed separately at the bottom
-   ("Not included above") rather than silently dropped or faked.

-### Why a separate model, at a different temperature

-Every other LLM call in SENTRY (per-paper metadata extraction, the
-orchestrator's tool-calling loop) runs at or near temperature 0 — an
-extraction/decision task has one correct answer, so any variance is noise.
-Writing a readable summary of an abstract is a different kind of task:
-temperature 0 tends toward stilted, repetitive phrasing across a whole
-batch of papers, which reads poorly in something about to be sent as an
-email.
-This feature is the **one place** in SENTRY that intentionally runs
-above temperature 0 (default 0.4).

-Because it's a different kind of workload, it's also configured as a
-**separate model/endpoint** from the main orchestrator/extraction model —
-recommended, not required (it falls back to the main `LLM_*` config if
-`SUMMARY_LLM_*` is unset).
-On the 32GB M-series Mac setup this is built
-for, running `gpt-oss-20b` as the main model: a quantized 20B model
-(~12-13GB) and a quantized 7-8B model (~4.5-5GB, e.g.
-`llama3.1:8b-instruct` or `qwen2.5:7b-instruct` served locally via a second
-Ollama/LM Studio/llama.cpp instance on a different port) both fit
-comfortably in unified memory at once, with headroom left for
-Playwright/Chromium during the scraping stage.
-This also means the 20B
-model stays free to keep driving the orchestrator's tool-calling loop while
-the 8B model handles summarization, rather than one process serializing
-both jobs on the same weights.

 ### Configuration

 ```env